-The categories of partitions $\cC$ which contain only noncrossing partitions are exactly are exactly the following seven categories and all of them correspond to so-called free quantum groups. \begin{enumerate}[label=(\roman*)] \item $NC$ is the category of all noncrossing partitions and corresponds to the free symmetric quantum groups $G_n(NC)=:S_n^+$. \item $NC_{even}$ is the category of noncrossing partitions with even block size and corresponds to the hyperoctahedral quantum groups $G_n(NC_{even})=:H_n^+$. \item $NC_2$ is the category of noncrossing partitions with only blocks of size two and corresponds to the free orthogonal quantum groups $G_n(NC_2)=:O_n^+$. \item $NC':=\langle \singleton\ot \singleton, \vierpart \rangle$ is the category of noncrossing partitions with an even number of blocks of odd size and corresponds to the modified symmetric quantum groups $G_n(\langle \singleton\ot \singleton, \vierpart \rangle)=:S_n'^+$. \item $NC_b:=\langle \singleton \rangle$ is the category of noncrossing partitions with blocks of size one or two and corresponds to the bistochastic quantum groups $G_n(\langle \singleton \rangle)=B_n^+$, \item $NC^\#_b:=\langle \singleton\ot \singleton \rangle$ is the category of noncrossing partitions with an arbitrary number of blocks of size two and an even number of blocks of size one such that the number of points between any two connected points is even, considering all points naturally arranged in a circle, i.e. for instance the upper left point is next to the second left upper point and the lower left point.
-The corresponding quantum groups $G_n(\langle \legpart \rangle)=:B_n^{\#+}$ are called the freely modified bistochastic quantum groups. \item $NC'_b:=\langle \legpart \rangle$ is the category of noncrossing partitions with an arbitrary number of blocks of size two and an even number of block of size one and corresponds to the modified bistochastic quantum groups $G_n(\langle \legpart \rangle)=:B_n'^+$. \end{enumerate}
+The categories of partitions $\cC$ which contain only non-crossing partitions are precisely the following seven categories and all of them correspond to so-called free quantum groups. \begin{enumerate}[label=(\roman*)] \item $NC$ is the category of all non-crossing partitions and corresponds to the free symmetric quantum groups $G_n(NC)=:S_n^+$. \item $NC_\even$ is the category of non-crossing partitions with even block size and corresponds to the hyperoctahedral quantum groups $G_n(NC_\even)=:H_n^+$. \item $NC_2$ is the category of non-crossing partitions with only blocks of size two and corresponds to the free orthogonal quantum groups $G_n(NC_2)=:O_n^+$. \item $NC':=\langle \singleton\ot \singleton, \vierpart \rangle$ is the category of non-crossing partitions with an even number of blocks of odd size and corresponds to the modified symmetric quantum groups $G_n(\langle \singleton\ot \singleton, \vierpart \rangle)=:S_n'^+$. \item $NC_b:=\langle \singleton \rangle$ is the category of non-crossing partitions with blocks of size one or two and corresponds to the bistochastic quantum groups $G_n(\langle \singleton \rangle)=B_n^+$, \item $NC^\#_b:=\langle \singleton\ot \singleton \rangle$ is the category of non-crossing partitions with an arbitrary number of blocks of size two and an even number of blocks of size one such that the number of points between any two connected points is even, considering all points naturally arranged in a circle, i.e. for instance the upper left point is next to the second left upper point and the lower left point.
+The corresponding quantum groups $G_n(\langle \legpart \rangle)=:B_n^{\#+}$ are called the freely modified bistochastic quantum groups. \item $NC'_b:=\langle \legpart \rangle$ is the category of non-crossing partitions with an arbitrary number of blocks of size two and an even number of block of size one and corresponds to the modified bistochastic quantum groups $G_n(\langle \legpart \rangle)=:B_n'^+$. \end{enumerate}

 In the following we will apply \Cref{thm::indecompsable_obj_by_A_k} to derive an explicit parametrisation of the indecomposable objects in $\RepCt$ up to isomorphism for all these categories.
 Recall that we have to determine equivalence classes of projective partitions in